JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 3. In **Value/Route traffic to**, choose **Alias to S3 website endpoint**.
 4. Choose the **Region**.
 5. Choose the S3 bucket, for example, `s3-website-us-west-2.amazonaws.com` (www.example.com).
 6. If your bucket does not appear in the Choose S3 bucket list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, `s3-website-us-west-2.amazonaws.com`.
-For a complete list of Amazon S3 website endpoints, see Amazon S3 Website endpoints.
-For more information about the alias target, see Value/route traffic to in the Amazon Route 53 Developer Guide.
 7. In **Record type**, choose **A ‐ Routes traffic to an IPv4 address and some AWS resources**.
 8. For **Evaluate target health**, choose **No**.
 9. Choose **Define simple record**.